 Bob Burdenski and John Taylor, Conference co-Chairs

-Well-known Crystal Apple teachers, CASE authors, listserv moderators, and fundraising curmudgeons Bob Burdenski and John Taylor launch the 2024 Meeting of the Minds Conference with a festive welcome and a rapid-fire rundown of their favorite advancement services and annual giving conference sessions and speakers to follow.
+Well-known Crystal Apple teachers, CASE authors, listserv moderators, and fundraising curmudgeons Bob Burdenski and John Taylor launch the 2024 Meeting of the Minds Conference with a festive welcome and a rapid-fire rundown of some of their favorite can’t-miss sessions and speakers to follow.
 Often in sync, lovingly in conflict, and always working in support of philanthropic goals, annual giving and advancement services offices play a critical role in advancement success.
 Join Bob and John as they provide a preview of the great conference sessions to come, and hear a special welcome from our sponsors.

 An Introduction to Annual Giving and the “Meeting of the Minds” Conference